Rudy Giuliani arrives at courthouse, set to testify in Georgia 2020 election probe

 ATLANTA - Rudy Giuliani arrived in Atlanta on Wednesday to testify before a special grand jury that is investigating attempts by former President Donald Trump and others to overturn his 2020 election defeat in Georgia.

-Giuliani stepped out of a black SUV at around 8:30 a.m. in front of the Fulton County courthouse and declined to discuss the investigation with reporters waiting outside prior to being questioned by jurors.
+Giuliani stepped out of a black SUV at around 8:30 a.m. in front of the Fulton County courthouse.
+He declined to discuss the investigation with reporters waiting outside prior to being questioned by jurors.

 "I'm not going to comment on the grand jury investigation until I know more about it," Giuliani said.